 top of page

-Ines Soares
+Dr Ines Soares

-Highly Specialist Clinical Psychologist
+Principal Clinical Psychologist

-As a Clinical Psychologist, I am very conscious of the responsibility of my work, and hope to create an environment of warmth, safety, trust and hope for each person I work with.
+As a clinical psychologist, I am very conscious of the responsibility of my work, and hope to create an environment of warmth, safety, trust and hope for each person I work with.
 I am passionate about diversity and freedom and strive to work collaboratively in order to find out what truly motivates and drives people towards recovery and achieving their goals.

 I tend to use an integrative approach, drawing on a range of different models (such as CBT, Narrative Therapy, Family Therapy and ACT) depending on a person’s needs.
 At the start of treatment, we will work collaboratively to develop an understanding (known as a psychological formulation) of what may have triggered the eating disorder/body image difficulties and what factors may be maintaining it, so that we can achieve a common understanding of the concerns, as well as the strengths to be harnessed in the journey towards recovery.
 Following this psychological formulation, we will develop a tailored treatment plan, that responds to each person’s needs and is informed by evidence-based treatment models.